Radioembolization Y-91: A Treatment Option at Alamogordo Imaging Center

 What are the side effects of radioembolization?

-please contact your physician.
+Side effects of Radioembolization Y-91 include nausea, vomiting, diarrhea, fatigue, and rash.
+These are all short-term side effects and should not last for more than a week.
+If you experience any other side effects that are significant or long-lasting please contact your physician.
 While there is no absolute guarantee that these treatments will be successful, we have had great success with patients who have been diagnosed with liver cancer in the past.
 The procedure is fast, painless and performed under sedation, meaning that recovery time is minimal.
 Our physicians know what to do if something does go wrong during treatment, which means minimal downtime for our patients.
 The goal of this type of treatment is to reduce the size of an abnormal liver tumor by blocking it off from its blood supply by using a contrast agent such as iodine or yttrium (Y-90) microspheres.
 The tumor cells then eventually die because they can’t get oxygen through their new blockage!